CarlosFuessler/rust_web_server/README.md

 # Rust Web Server

-A full-stack web application built with Rust (Axum) backend and React TypeScript frontend.
+A full-stack web application built with Rust (Axum) backend with python functionality using PyO3 and React TypeScript frontend.

 ## Features